James Dunne (footballer, born 1989): Stevenage

 Ahead of the 2013–14 season, Dunne had attracted interests from Championship and League One clubs, including Celtic, Bristol City and Bournemouth.
 Manager Graham Westley would sell Dunne and Lucas Akins if the price for the duo is right.
-After not featuring for one match in the opening game of the season, Dunne made his first appearance of the season, coming on as a substitute in the 49th minutes, in a 1–0 loss against Swindon Town.
+After not featuring for one match in the opening game of the season, Dunne made his first appearance of the season, coming on as a substitute in the 49th minute, in a 1–0 loss against Swindon Town.
 Two weeks later, Dunne scored his first goal of the season in injury-time goal, to give Stevenage their first win of the 2012–13 season against Notts County.
 A sustained injury in training, result Dunne being out for three weeks.
 Expected to be out for three weeks, Dunne made his return, in a 3–1 loss against Carlisle United on 21 September 2013.

 Despite recovering from injury, Dunne lost his first team place under Westley and hadn't started a game since October, as the club continued to struggle in the league, near to the relegation zone.
 This is believed by Westley about the squad was being warned his under-performing squad that this affect their future at Stevenage Dunne was overshadowed with the likes of Michael Doughty and Simon Heslop taking over his position in the starting eleven.
 When the January transfer window open, Dunne was then being placed on the transfer list.
-In all appearance for Stevenage, Dunne scored seven times in all 50 appearance.
+In all appearance for Stevenage, Dunne scored seven times in all 50 appearances.
 It was later revealed that he was overshadowed in the first team because the club was unwilling to pay £50,000 to his previous club, Exeter City, if Dunne made one more appearance for the club and says he described being sidelined in the first team as so "sudden".
 Following his return from a loan spell at St Johnstone, Dunne signed a new contract, with a one-year deal with Stevenage.